 Table 2: Evidence of Outcomes of the Zvandiri Programme

 Operations research in a rural district of Zimbabwe found improved self-reported adherence from 44.2% at baseline to 71.8% at 12 months (p-value=0.008) among adolescents receiving Zvandiri services.
 They were 3.9 more times likely to adhere to treatment (self-report) compared with the control group receiving standard care (OR 3.934).
 Retention and psychosocial well-being also improved among those receiving Zvandiri services.
+Confidence, self-esteem and self-worth was improved (increased by 0.49 points (p-value=0.001) compared with 0.15 points p-value=0.078).
+Adolescents in the intervention arm reported improved quality of life (p-value=0.028) compared with a decline in quality of life in the control arm (p-value=0.011).
+Health care workers reported improved retention in care among adolescents receiving Zvandiri.
+One Sister in Charge stated, “Adolescents no longer miss their clinic reviews because the CATS remind them.
+There is also reduced loss to follow up since each CATS has a group of children and adolescents to follow up and care for”.
 Additional studies by Zvandiri, the MoHCC and research institutions have explored the experiences and service delivery needs of different sub-populations of CAYPLHIV, including those with virological failure, disability, mental health conditions and those who are pregnant or breastfeeding.
 The findings from these studies led to further differentiation of the Zvandiri model as shown.

 User organisations